Arizona City, Arizona: Events

 Every February, the community is host to the Arizona City Daze, which is a street festival featuring vendor booths selling food and merchandise, a car show, a parade, carnival rides, and live entertainment.
 This annual event typically takes place on the final weekend of February.

 Education

+It is within Toltec Elementary School District and the Casa Grande Union High School District.

-The only education facility located in the community is Arizona City Elementary School, and it is part of the Toltec School District.
+The only education facility located in the community is Arizona City Elementary School, operated by the Toltec School District.
 The nearest high schools are located in Casa Grande and accept students from Arizona Elementary School.